Atticus29/clark_bio_101/Essential_course_documents/README.md

 #### Course Schedule

 The course schedule can be viewed [here](https://docs.google.com/spreadsheets/d/1VzFvP5PEFnOKjtI4nmxta7PozU9ef0U8QVwFSYfWYOM/edit?usp=sharing).
 This schedule is tentative and subject to change.
-Any changes will be announced in LECTURE.
+Any changes will be announced in lecture or on Canvas.
 It is a student’s responsibility to keep apprised of changes.
-Labs in bold mean there will be outdoor activities involved – dress accordingly.

 #### ADA Accommodations
 If you have emergency medical information which should be shared; or if you